tybottorff/bottorffdocs/linsley_postdoc/coding_notes.md

  - voom algorithm: mean-variance modeling, estimate mean-variance in data, then use this to compute appropriate precision weight for each observation. count data (like RNAseq) always shows mean-variance relationships (increasing variance with increasing count size). convert counts to logCPM values (adding 0.5 to avoid log of 0), normalize matrix of logCPM values, fit linear models, fit trend to square root standard deviations as function of average log count measure, use trend line to predict variance of each logCPM value, inverse variance is precision weight estimate
  - hyperparameter: could refer to machine learning (parameter that controls learning process) or Bayesian statistics (parameter of prior distribution)
  - metadata: information about the data other than the data itself (for example time and data of data creation, data's purpose)
-- mixed models for repeated measures (MMRM): approach to model data with high variability making few/no assumptions about the
+- mixed models for repeated measures (MMRM): approach to model data with high variability making few/no assumptions
+## RNA-seq count data
+ - low number of counts (often 0) associated with most genes
+ - long right tail in distribution of counts across genes as there is effecitvely no upper limit for gene expression
+ - large dynamic range
+ - integer counts
+ - **not normally distributed**
+ - **Poisson distribution is not appropriate since mean often != variance because the proportions of mRNAs do not remain constant between biological replicates (variance of counts > mean of counts especially for highly expressed genes i.e. overdispersion phenomenon**, could be appropriate with very high numbers of replicates, using Poisson would underestimate variability and lead to increase in false positive differentially expressed genes
+ - **negative binomial distribution is appropriate, mean < variance as is true for RNA-seq, similar to Poisson distribution but has a clumping/dispersion parameter (negative binomial distribution can be defined as Poisson-γ mixture distribution where rate parameter λ i.e. expected counts associated with uncertainty following γ distribution**
 ## Statistics
  - discrete random variables (like counts) will have associated probability distributions (also called probability mass function): list of possible values of random variable and their associated probabilities (or as a formula rather than a list), defined for a finite or countably infinite set of possible values (usually integers)
  - cumulative distribution function: probability that random variable is less than or equal to a certain value